Heath Tarbert: Early life and education

 Tarbert was born and raised in Baltimore, Maryland, where he attended Calvert Hall College High School, a private Catholic preparatory school.
 While in high school, he became an Eagle Scout.

-The first in his family to go away to college, he graduated with a Bachelor of Science in accounting and international business in 1998 from Mount St. Mary's University.
-He then attended University of Pennsylvania Law School, receiving a Juris Doctor in 2001 and a Doctor of Juridical Science in 2002.
-Tarbert later obtained a Master of Studies and a Doctor of Philosophy in comparative law from Oxford University in 2005, where he was a Thouron Scholar.
+The first in his family to attend university, Tarbert graduated from Mount St. Mary's University in 1998 with a Bachelor of Science in accounting and international business.
+He then attended the University of Pennsylvania Law School, where he was a senior editor of the University of Pennsylvania Law Review.
+He received a Juris Doctor in 2001 and a Doctor of Juridical Science in 2002.

+Tarbert later obtained a Master of Studies and a Doctor of Philosophy in comparative law from St John's College, Oxford, in 2005, where he was a Thouron Scholar.
+His dissertation was titled, "Deal protection devices in stock-for-stock mergers: an Anglo-American analysis".

 Career

 Early career

 Tarbert began his legal career at the international law firm of Sullivan & Cromwell, working there from 2003 to 2005.
-He then served as a law clerk for Chief Judge Douglas H. Ginsburg of the U.S. Court of Appeals for the D.C.
-Circuit from 2005 to 2006.
-He subsequently worked as an attorney-adviser in the Office of Legal Counsel in the U.S. Department of Justice from 2006 to 2007.
-Heath served as a law clerk for the Honorable Clarence Thomas, Associate Justice, of the Supreme Court of the United States from 2007 to 2008.
+He was a law clerk for Chief Judge Douglas H. Ginsburg of the U.S. Court of Appeals for the District of Columbia Circuit from 2005 to 2006.
+He worked as an attorney-adviser in the Office of Legal Counsel in the U.S. Department of Justice from 2006 to 2007, then clerked for justice Clarence Thomas of the U.S. Supreme Court from 2007 to 2008.

 From 2008 to 2009, he served as Associate Counsel to the President of the United States, providing legal advice to the National Economic Council and the Council of Economic Advisers.
-In that role, he advised senior White House and Cabinet officials on issues related to the U.S. Government's response to the financial crisis.
+In that role, he advised senior White House and Cabinet officials on issues related to the U.S. Government's response to the 2008 financial crisis.

 From 2009 to 2010, Tarbert served as Special Counsel to the United States Senate Committee on Banking, Housing, and Urban Affairs.
 During his tenure, he participated in negotiations that eventually led to passage of the Dodd–Frank Wall Street Reform and Consumer Protection Act.

 From 2010 to 2013, Tarbert was a senior counsel, and subsequently partner, at the law firm of Weil Gotshal & Manges, where he led the Financial Regulatory Reform Working Group.

 In 2014, Tarbert joined Allen & Overy as partner and head of the law firm's U.S. bank regulatory group.

 Other professional roles

-Tarbert has served as the Chairman of the American Bar Association Subcommittee on Systemically Important Financial Institutions, Legal Adviser to the Systemic Risk Council, Senior Fellow at the Harvard Law School Program on International Financial Systems, Deputy Director of the Committee on Capital Markets Regulation, and a member of the Bretton Woods Committee.
+Tarbert has served as the Chairman of the American Bar Association Subcommittee on Systemically Important Financial Institutions, Legal Adviser to the Systemic Risk Council, Senior Fellow at the Harvard Law School Program on International Financial Systems, deputy director of the Committee on Capital Markets Regulation, and a member of the Bretton Woods Committee.
 Tarbert is an elected member of the American Law Institute and a Life Member of the National Eagle Scout Association.